ASukhanov/apstrim/README.md

 # apstrim
-Logger and extractor of Control System parameters (a.k.a EPICS PVs).
+Logger and extractor of time-series data (e.g. EPICS PVs).

+- Data are objects, indexed in time order.
 - Supported Control Infrastructures: EPICS, ADO, LITE.
-- Typical speed of compressed serialization to a logbook file is 70 MB/s.
-- Fast random-access retrieval of objects for selected time interval.
-- De-serialization speed is up to 1200 MB/s when the logbook is chached in memory.
-- Simultaneous serialization and de-serialization from the same logbook file.
+Easy extendable.
+- Wide range of data objects: strings, lists, maps, numpy arrays, custom.
+- Data objects could be inhomogeneous and have arbitrary frequency.
+- Self-describing data format, no schema required.
+- Data objects are binary-serialized using MessagePack.
 - Fast online compression.
-- Inhomogeneous and homogeneous data objects.
-- Data with different updating frequency could be mixed in the data set.
-- Self-describing data format no schema required.
-- Efficient binary serialization format of data objects (msgpack).
+- Fast random-access retrieval of data objects for selected time interval.
-- Numpy arrays are supported.
+- Simultaneous writing and reading.
+- Typical speed of compressed serialization to a logbook file is 80 MB/s.
+- De-serialization speed is up to 1200 MB/s when the logbook is cached in memory.
 - Basic plotting of the logged data.
-- Data extraction from a logbook is allowed when the logbook is being written.

 ## Installation
 Dependencies: **msgpack, caproto, lz4framed**.